sam-m888/pygobject-docs/docs/maintguide.rst

 #.
 Push new branch: ``git push origin pygobject-3-2``
 #.
 In master, update configure.ac to what will be the next version number
    (3.3.0)
-#.
-Announce the branching, send email telling people to continue development
-   in master and cherry-picking the changes that are appropriate for the stable branch